inscapist/deuterium-layout/README.md

 ## Benefits
 - Very high efficiency due to very low SFBS, SFS (and redirect SFS).
 You would feel that all fingers are equally utilized
-- `y` can be typed with either hand, depending on letter sequence.
-And this eliminates a lot of efficiency problems
+- `y` can be typed with either hand, depending on letter sequence. `y` interacts with nearly all english letters and this eliminates a lot of same finger bigram/skipgram problems
 - Sufficient alternation between hands and between fingers (**it is quite hard to achieve this**)
 - Having many letters on the homerow
 - High inrolls/outrolls ratio (outrolls can feel less natural if they are on the pinky/ring)